rynkis/SINRGE2/README.md

 As the name, SINRGE2 has no game engine tools such as map editor, scripts editor, etc. SINRGE2 is just a library for Ruby programming language.
-If you have experience with RGSS whst is the ruby game scripts system of RPG Maker XP or later.
+If you have experience with RGSS what is the ruby game scripts system of RPG Maker XP or later.
 Then SINRGE2 would be very easy to use.

 ## How to use